 3.3.19 The Council will notify the ratepayer of their entitlement to relief by the issue of an amended demand notice.
-Refusal will be
+Where an application is refused, businesses will be informed by the council of this decision in writing.

 Decision Review Process